yostane/lectures/docs/blog/posts/kotlinscript.md

 rssreader.main.kts "https://blog.worldline.tech/index.xml"
 ```

-The output of the script will be similar to the following:
+The output of the script is similar to the following:

 ```text
 Showing the last 10 posts from https://blog.worldline.tech/index.xml